romosborne/skint-website/content/booking.md

 Payment is via GoCardless.
 Please pay promptly.
 If this is a problem, you will need to contact us via email.

-You will know by midnight if your application was successful.
-You'll then have a week to pay for your place.
-If you don't pay then it will be offered to someone else.

-<a href="http://book.skintdance.org.uk/varaus" class="btn btn-primary btn-lg">Click here to apply for your place at Skint!</a>
+<a href="http://book.skintdance.org.uk/varaus" class="btn btn-primary btn-lg">Click here to join the waiting list for Skint!</a>